 Collins’ work has also been included in numerous group exhibitions at institutions such as Museum of Modern Art and MoMA PS1, New York; Museum of Contemporary Art, Chicago; Van Abbemuseum, Eindhoven; New Museum, New York; Beirut Art Center, Bayrut; Walker Art Center, Minneapolis; Museum of Contemporary Art, Tokyo; Institute of Contemporary Art, Boston; Stedelijk Museum, Amsterdam; Hayward Gallery, London; and Museum moderner Kunst Stiftung Ludwig, Vienna.

 Collins currently lives in Berlin and Cologne, where he is Professor of Video Art at the Academy of Media Arts.

-Void Gallery is funded by the Arts Council of Northern Ireland and Derry City Council.
+Void Gallery is funded by the Arts Council of Northern Ireland and Derry City and Strabane District Council.